Arkansas City, pronounced Ar-kan-sas, is located in Cowley County, Kansas, at the confluence of the Walnut and Arkansas Rivers.

 The Canal Mills were built in April 1882 for $18,000.
 With power furnished by the canal, the mill had a daily capacity of 150 barrels of flour.
 The Spears Mill was built the same year by William Spears & Co. for $8,000.
 It provided 75 barrels of flour daily.

-The growth of Arkansas City was stimulated in the 1880s by the discovery of gold in the region.
+The discovery of gold in the region in the 1880s stimulated Arkansas City’s growth.
 Assays indicated rich deposits, and the community seethed with activity.
 However, mining operations revealed little metal, and the boom soon subsided.

 In 1886, two steel barges were constructed to navigate the Arkansas River.
 Soon, the steamers carried as much as 100,000 pounds of Kansas flour between Arkansas City and Fort Smith, Arkansas, on every trip.